 Although the room has a dark feel, the tables are very well lit from above.
 We had no problems seeing the cards.
 The chairs are padded and very comfortable, especially in comparison to some of the surrounding New Hampshire rooms.
 The footprint of the room is not huge, however, so the tables are a bit cramped.

 Chasers Poker Room

 For the 42nd most populous state, New Hampshire has a large and vibrant poker community.
-In a very small radius, there are currently at least seven active poker rooms, including one of our favorites Hampton Falls and another, Seabrook, that has seen better days.
+In a very small radius, there are currently at least seven active poker rooms, including one of our favorites Hampton Falls and another, The Boston Billiard Club, that also has a fairly active cash poker scene.
 Many of these rooms lie close to the Massachusetts border, still waiting for legal casinos, and pull from the the northeastern Mass poker population.
 The upshot is that everyone knows one another: players, staff, owners.
 The competition for quality dealers and floors is as intense as the play at the tables.

 Chasers did well in securing some of the better available talent when it opened.
-Being first to market, ahead of down-the-street rival Cheers, certainly helped.
 Chasers managed to lure some of the friendliest and most skilled dealers from existing rooms, and clearly trained their new dealers well.
 We played a tournament without issue.
 Floors were visible and active.
 The wait staff seemed a bit stretched thin, but were attentive and working hard.

 Clearly Chasers has overcome the pre-opening concerns that its branding and logo are insulting to its potential clientele.
 A lot of the better cash players in the area have made their way here.
 The tournament we played had very few weak players as well.